Find the Best Mortgage

 Is a variable rate better than a fixed rate?

 Variable and adjustable mortgage rates have proven to save borrowers more money over time than a fixed-rate mortgage.
-Every borrower’s circumstances and goals differ; therefore, a mortgage expert should thoroughly discuss all current financial restraints and future considerations before deciding on the most suitable mortgage solution.
+Every borrower’s circumstances and goals differ; therefore, a mortgage expert should thoroughly discuss all current financial constraints and future considerations before determining the most suitable mortgage solution.

-With a variable mortgage, the interest rate fluctuates depending on benchmark rates, whereas a fixed rate remains the same throughout the mortgage term.
+With a variable mortgage, the interest rate fluctuates based on benchmark rates, whereas a fixed-rate mortgage remains the same throughout the mortgage term.
 Given that mortgage payments always remain the same, a fixed rate benefits budgeting and offers financial stability.

 Deciding on a variable or fixed rate is a question of personal choice and risk appetite.
-We would recommend speaking with a mortgage professional to assess any material risks that may pose a concern for you over the term of your mortgage.
+We recommend speaking with a mortgage professional to assess any material risks that may concern you over the term of your mortgage.
 While variable mortgages have proven more cost-effective over time than fixed mortgages, some people prefer the certainty of having the same payment throughout the mortgage term.

-For a first-time home buyer (FTHB) who is getting used to all their new bills related to owning a home, it is recommended that they choose a fixed rate to provide some stability during the first term of their mortgage.
+For a first-time home buyer (FTHB) who is adjusting to all the new bills associated with owning a home, it is recommended that they opt for a fixed rate to provide stability during the initial term of their mortgage.
 By making their most significant monthly obligations (mortgage, condo/maintenance/strata fees and property taxes) static amounts, they can take the time to put together a financial plan and start to put aside some money towards their emergency savings.

-There are two variable-rate mortgages: those with static payments and those with variable or fluctuating payments.
-Static payment variable rate mortgages are called variable rate mortgages (VRM).
-In contrast, variable-rate mortgages with a variable payment, where the payment adjusts with changes in the lender’s prime rate, are more accurately called adjustable-rate mortgages (ARM).
-Commonly, they are both known as variable-rate mortgages.
+There are two types of variable-rate mortgages: those with static payments and those with variable or fluctuating payments.
+Static-payment variable-rate mortgages are called variable-rate mortgages (VRM).
+In contrast, variable-rate mortgages with a variable payment, where the payment adjusts in response to changes in the lender’s prime rate, are more accurately referred to as adjustable-rate mortgages (ARMs).
+Typically, they are both referred to as variable-rate mortgages.

-While it is a personal choice if you prefer an adjustable versus a variable mortgage, your choice will be influenced by mortgage rates forecast in the current market, your risk appetite due to that trajectory and, of course, the need for that mortgage solution.
+While it is a personal choice whether you prefer an adjustable or variable mortgage, your decision will be influenced by the mortgage rates forecasted in the current market, your risk appetite due to that trajectory, and, of course, the need for that mortgage solution.

 How do I lock my mortgage rate?

-A mortgage feature known as convertibility allows a variable-rate mortgage to be locked into a fixed rate for the duration of its term.
-Most mortgages offer this feature, but there may be restrictions from lender to lender, so it is best to speak with your advisor to understand the solution you are getting.
+A mortgage feature known as convertibility allows a variable-rate mortgage to be converted into a fixed-rate mortgage for the duration of its term.
+Most mortgages offer this feature, but restrictions may vary from lender to lender, so it is best to consult with your advisor to understand the specific solution you are receiving.

 It is essential to understand the costs and benefits before converting your mortgage.
-You will want to ensure that any premium you pay on the higher fixed rate is worth it for the potential downside risk with the variable rate mortgage.
+You will want to ensure that any premium you pay for the higher fixed rate is worth it, considering the potential downside risk associated with the variable rate mortgage.
 Before moving ahead, you must do a cost-savings analysis between your options.
 The changeover should make financial sense within your mortgage term.

 What are some mortgage features and benefits?